 Your name, degree, major, honors (if applicable), and a self-submitted photo and message (optional).

-How will I get notified about the Spring 2021 ceremonies?
+How will I get notified about the Spring 2022 ceremony?

-Graduates wishing to participate will need to register for the 2021 ceremony at a later date (after the 2020 virtual ceremony) and will be contacted by email to do so.
+Graduates wishing to participate will need to register for the 2022 ceremony in the spring of 2022 and will be contacted by email to do so.
 University graduates lose access to UW email during the second quarter in which they are not registered as a student.
-In order to receive UW Bothell communications, students must either provide a personal email address and/or forward their email to a personal email address.
-More information can be found on the UWIT website: https://itconnect.uw.edu/connect/email/modernization-overview/timeline-resources/#alum
+In order to receive UW Bothell communications, students must either provide a personal email address and/or forward their uw email to a personal email address.
+More information can be found on the UWIT website.

 What if I can’t make it to the Spring 2021 ceremony?